rafaqz/DimensionalData.jl/README.md

  0.875279  0.133032  0.925045     0.156768  0.736917  0.444683
 ```

-And for indicating dimensions to reduce or permute in julia
+And for specifying dimension number in all `Base` and `Statistics`
-`Base` and `Statistics` functions that have dims arguments:
+functions that have a `dims` argument:

 ```julia
 julia> using Statistics